Quantum Energy Teleportation under Equilibrium and Nonequilibrium Environments: Energy Teleportation and Redfield Equation

 \section{Energy Teleportation and Redfield Equation}

-In this section, we first review the protocol of QET in Sec. \ref{II_A}.
-Next, we analyze the energy output of the initial mixed state with an "X" structure in Sec. \ref{II_B}.
-Finally, we establish the model for our study in Sec. \ref{II_C}, namely two qubits coupled to nonequilibrium environments.
+In this section, we first review the QET protocol in Sec.~\ref{II_A}.
+We then analyze the energy output for an initial mixed state with X structure in Sec.~\ref{II_B}.
+Finally, in Sec.~\ref{II_C}, we introduce the model used in this work, namely two qubits coupled to nonequilibrium environments.